JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 <!--EndFragment-->

-API Admins, and Organization Admininstrators can grant API access to external organizations, the Organization Administrator needs to have access to all the organizations and proxies, which can be done with the [enablement of the system property](https://axway-open-docs.netlify.app/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles/#organizationadministrator), this provision is available to an organization administrator.
+API Admins and Organization Administrators can grant API access to external organizations, the Organization Administrator needs to have access to all the organizations and proxies, which can be done with the [enablement of the system property](https://axway-open-docs.netlify.app/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles/#organizationadministrator), this provision is available to an organization administrator.
 The scope of the API Admin and Organization Administrator are:

 * API Admins may grant access to any API belonging to any organization.
 * Organization Administrators may grant access to APIs that belong to an organization where the user's role is that of an Organization Administrator.